ANISE: Assembly-based Neural Implicit Surface rEconstruction: Introduction

 Neural implicit surface representations have gained increasing popularity for 3D reconstruction due to their ability to model shapes as continuous surfaces without topology restrictions.
 Despite their advantages, they also have shortcomings.
 Most existing approaches are agnostic to part structure.
 This contrasts the observation that most man-made objects are compositional i.e., they are made out of parts.
 As a result, they often end up producing surfaces with implausible part arrangements.
 In addition, their outputs are far from being controllable.
 For example, if users want to edit parts in the output shape they need to perform post-processing segmentation steps, which can further amplify errors during editing.

 We propose \emph{ANISE}, a new \emph{part-aware} shape reconstruction method based on neural implicits.
-Specifically, given a partial shape observation (image or point cloud), it reconstructs shapes as a combination of parts, each with its own geometric and structural representations.
-We propose assembling those parts in two different manners: as a union of part implicit functions, or by retrieving similar parts in a part database.
+Specifically, given a partial shape observation (image or point cloud), it reconstructs shapes as a combination of parts, each with its own geometric representations.
+We propose shape reconstruction in two different manners: as a union of part implicit functions, or by retrieving parts in a reference database and assembling them into a final shape.
 The former generates well-connected shapes without gaps or self-intersections whereas the later perfectly preserves the quality of the parts in the reference set, providing more control over the reconstruction process.
-Regardless of the way the parts can be assembled, our method can be trained and tested on shapes with varying number of parts i.e., we do not assume a fixed number of parts, and impose only an upper bound on their number.
+Moreover, regardless of the way the parts can be assembled, our method can be trained and tested on shapes with varying number of parts i.e., we do not assume a fixed number of parts, and impose only an upper bound on their number.

-A key feature of our approach is that it explicitly \emph{disentangles geometry from structure}.
+Another key feature of our approach is that it explicitly \emph{disentangles geometry from structure}.
 Instead of forcing the network to learn how to predict the whole surface at once, we decompose this task into these two simpler learning problems representing a coarse-to-fine shape reconstruction.
 More specifically, our model first reconstructs a structural arrangement of the shape in the form of geometric transformations of its parts.
-Conditioned on them, the model predicts a neural implicit function tailored for each part.
+Conditioned on them, the model predicts a latent code per part encoding its geometry.
 Our experiments demonstrate more accurate surface reconstructions compared to previous neural implicit methods that model the surface as a whole.

 Another important property of ANISE is that it does not impose any particular order over the shape parts, which tends to be ambiguous in the case of 3D shapes.
 This contrasts the recent part-aware approach of PQ-Net~\cite{pqnet}, which assembles shapes using neural implicits for parts, but relying on a recurrent network trained on a sequence of parts in a particular order.
-For example, when compared to PQ-Net in a single-view reconstruction setting, our method increases the F-Score by at least $16.8\%$.
-Finally, our part retrieval and assembly approach establishes a new state-of-the-art for retrieval-based single-view reconstruction.
-Compared to previous approaches, our method requires shape databases \emph{an order of magnitude smaller} to achieve the same reconstruction quality.
+When compared to PQ-Net in a single-view reconstruction setting, our method increases the F-Score by $16.8\%$.